nuhaminae/Time-Series-Forecasting-for-Portfolio-Management-Optimization/README.md

 ## Overview

 This project tackles the GMF Investments challenge by applying time series forecasting to real-world financial data.
-The goal is to build predictive models for Tesla (TSLA) stock prices, compare classical and deep learning approaches, and use those insights to optimise a multi-asset portfolio.
+The goal is to build forecasting models for Tesla (TSLA) stock prices, compare classical and deep learning approaches, and use those insights to optimise a multi-asset portfolio.
 The project spans five tasks: data preprocessing, model development, future forecasting, portfolio optimisation, and strategy backtesting.

 ---

 ## Key Features

-- **ARIMA and LSTM Forecasting**: Implements both classical and deep learning models for time series prediction.
+- **ARIMA and LSTM Forecasting**: Implements both classical and deep learning models for time series forecasting.
 - **Walk-forward Validation**: Robust evaluation using rolling forecasts to simulate real-world deployment.
 - **Model Comparison**: Evaluates trade-offs between interpretability and performance across ARIMA and LSTM.
 - **Portfolio Optimisation**: Uses PyPortfolioOpt to construct efficient portfolios based on forecasted and historical returns.